 b.
 Gum erasers (also called art gum erasers) – Designed to crumble very easily as they collect up the graphite so they do less damage to the paper.
 But since they crumble away they don’t last as long.
 Very soft.

 c.
 Plastic/vinyl erasers – the firmest eraser.
 The most popular eraser, these modern erasers usually give the most complete removal of graphite.
-If you are like me the word ‘plastic’ made me think they wouldn’t work well, I mean I can’t erase with any of the other plastic items on my table, right.
-But I forgot two things: plastics come in a huge variety of formulae and also ‘plastic’ can means ‘pliable’ as in ‘the plastic arts’ meaning sculpture.
+If you are like me the word ‘plastic’ might make you think they wouldn’t work well, I mean you can’t erase with any of the other plastic items on your table, right.
+But you need to remember two things: plastics come in a huge variety of formulas and also ‘plastic’ can means ‘pliable’ as in ‘the plastic arts’ meaning sculpture.
 Many plastic erasers come with paper sleeves that you can use to hold the rubber.
 ‘Dustless’ means that the eraser residue particles clump together for more complete removal, leaving fewer tiny particles that are actually still on the paper but you don’t see… until you take a close-up photo.
 They can be heat-moulded into many shapes, both for finger grips and for sharp edges that allow the erasure of fine lines.

 In addition to the ‘block’ shape of most erasers there are specialty shapes as well as a few special tools:

 - Pencil and pen erasers for fine points (also called click erasers, detail erasers, barrel erasers) this style allows you to precisely pinpoint even the tiniest mark and remove it completely.
 They usually contain plastic erasers.